 Based on La Casa Muda, the 2010 Uruguayan shocker by Gustavo Hernández, the movie’s events were supposedly based on a true story.
-And if you believe that one I’ll tell you another.
-It’s sold under the pretense that we will experience the events onscreen as they occur in “real time”, as the producers have made claims that the entire production was completed in one unbroken take.
+And if you believe that one, I’ll tell you another.
+It’s sold under the pretense that we will experience the events onscreen as they occur in “real-time,” as the producers have claimed that the entire production was completed in one unbroken take.
 Riiight.
 Igor Martinovic’s obnoxiously shaky, sometimes out of focus, extreme close-up camerawork—the sort of visual flourishes normally home in a “found footage” movie, which this is not—fades to black or twitches in unintelligible motions in which a cut could and no doubt is disguised.
 Moreover, those who saw the film at the 2011 Sundance Film Festival have noted that everything after the eye-rollingly stupid twist was reshot, so how can the movie be one unbroken shot?
 Also, if the producers consider the lame twist in the wide release better, I’d hate to think about how it originally ended.

 Fortunately, the movie has Olsen, who appeared in last year’s lauded Martha Marcy May Marlene; she manages to display some genuine acting chops and keep the audience involved in spite of the silly plotting and irritatingly unstable execution.
 Sarah’s forced into several situations where she must keep silent less her pursuers find her, and Olsen’s expressions of fear and utter terror without screaming are effective.
-(Then again, Olsen does plenty of screaming too, enough to make the title nonsensical.)
+(Then again, Olsen does plenty of screaming, too, enough to make the title nonsensical.)
 Not so with costars Trese and Stevens, whose respective father and uncle both make hapless shifty eyes about some Polaroids left out, making a point to hide them from Sarah.
-Oh, nevermind these, they’re nothing, they say.
+Oh, never mind these, they’re nothing, they say.
 Which, of course, means they’re very important.
 We’re meant to overlook such details during the frenzied situation, but they’re so obviously pointed out to us that we can’t help but dwell.